-Subacute thyroiditisDe Quervain's thyroiditis; Subacute nonsuppurative thyroiditis; Giant cell thyroiditis; Subacute granulomatous thyroiditis
+Subacute thyroiditisDe Quervain's thyroiditis; Subacute nonsuppurative thyroiditis; Giant cell thyroiditis; Subacute granulomatous thyroiditis; Hyperthyroidism - subacute thyroiditis

-Subacute thyroiditis involves swelling (inflammation) of the thyroid gland that usually follows an upper respiratory infection.
+Subacute thyroiditis is an immune reaction of the thyroid gland that often follows an upper respiratory infection.

 Other symptoms include: